Our Team

 Jessica Torres, Ph.D.

-Dr. Torres believes strongly in the central tenet of the collaborative problem solving therapy model in which children do well if they can.
+Dr. Jessica Torres specializes in the assessment and treatment of depression and anxiety, as well as the differential diagnosis of neurodevelopmental conditions, including specific learning disorders (e.g., Dyslexia), ADHD, and Autism Spectrum Disorder.
+She believes strongly in the central tenet of the collaborative problem-solving therapy model in which children do well if they can.
 Children do not exist in a vacuum but rather are embedded in their family, school, and community systems.
 Care is individualized to the needs of the child and family and grounded in clinical science.
-She wants families to know they are a team working together to support their child’s needs, whether that be through rigorous evaluation and care planning or through individualized psychotherapy.
-Dr. Torres specializes in the assessment and treatment of depression and anxiety, as well as the differential diagnosis of neurodevelopmental conditions, including specific learning disorders (e.g., Dyslexia), ADHD, and Autism Spectrum Disorder.
+Dr. Torres wants families to know they are a team working together to support their child’s needs, whether that be through rigorous evaluation and care planning or through individualized psychotherapy.

 Nikki Pond, Psy.D. headshot